 Why Should We Care About Wildlife Conservation?

 True, we humans have done a lot of atrocities against wildlife in both the past and the present under the name of survival.
 After all, we were responsible for the extinction of many of the world’s most impressive species of mammals and birds.

 Even sadder is to think that in modern times, we humans are heartless enough to be the only species that kills for sport and not only for survival, each time I see a man with a rifle right next to a dead animal, my heart aches with sadness and pain.

-Wildlife conservation it’s not only about ensuring the sustainability of the world’s many ecosystem, it’s all about respect.
-It’s about understanding that we as humans are no superior to any other species and that we all deserve to live in this wonderful planet.
-It’s understanding that sloths, crabs, butterflies and humans we all have the right to enjoy life.
+Wildlife conservation it’s not only about ensuring the sustainability of the world’s many ecosystems, it’s all about respect.
+It’s about understanding that we as humans are no superior to any other species and that we all deserve to live on this wonderful planet.
+It’s understanding that sloths, crabs, butterflies, and humans all have the right to enjoy life.
 And that’s the greatest gift of them all.

 In the last couple of days I had the pleasure of admiring Costa Rica’s unique wildlife at the Manuel Antonio Park.
 I also got the chance of visiting projects that are aimed at rescuing and rehabilitating wildlife to ensure their proper introduction to their eco-system.

 Sure, the cynical person will always claim that even non-profit rescue centers are all about the profits but hey, think about the alternative for a second.
 Do you really think that people should turn a blind eye to the sloth that was set on fire by a bunch of drunk teenagers?